Lie groupoids determined by their orbit spaces: Application to Riemannian foliations

-The orbits of $\Psi$ are totally disconnected because they are a countable subsets of $\cl{S}$, and $\pi:\cl{S} \to \cl{S}/\Psi$ is a local subduction because it is the quotient map for a pseudogroup.
-Therefore $\Psi$ is lift-complete.

-Let $(M, \cl{F}, g)$ be a Riemannian foliation.
+\begin{proposition} The leaf space of a Riemannian foliation is an object of $\mbf{QUED}$. \end{proposition} \begin{proof} Let $(M, \cl{F}, g)$ be a Riemannian foliation.
 Take a complete transversal $\cl{S}$, and form $\Psi_{\cl{S}}(\cl{F})$.
 Recall that $g$ descends to a Riemannian metric on $\cl{S}$ for which $\Psi_{\cl{S}}(\cl{F})$ consists of local isometries.
 Furthermore, $\Psi_{\cl{S}}(\cl{F})$ is countably generated, because we can choose a countable Haefliger cocycle, and it is complete by Lemma \ref{lem:7}.
-Therefore, the first assertion of this proposition shows that $\Psi_{\cl{S}}(\cl{F})$ is lift-complete, and in particular $\cl{S}/\Psi_{\cl{S}}(\cl{F})$ is quasi-\'{e}tale.
+Therefore, by Corollary \ref{cor:1}, the holonomy pseudogroup $\Psi_{\cl{S}}(\cl{F})$ is lift-complete, and in particular $\cl{S}/\Psi_{\cl{S}}(\cl{F})$ is quasi-\'{e}tale.
 By Lemma \ref{lem:5}, this means $M/\cl{F}$ is quasi-\'{e}tale.
 The leaf space is second-countable because $M$ is second-countable. \end{proof}

 To each foliation $\cl{F}$ we can also associate a Lie groupoid $\Hol(\cl{F}) \rra M$, called the \define{holonomy groupoid}.
 Its arrow space consists of leafwise paths $\lambda$ modulo the following equivalence: $\lambda \sim \ti{\lambda}$ if $\hol^{S,S}(\lambda^{-1} * \ti{\lambda})$ is the identity.
 We denote the holonomy class of $\lambda$ by $[\lambda]$.
 A class $[\lambda]$ is an arrow $[\lambda] x \mapsto y$, and multiplication is given by concatenation.
 For the smooth structure on $\Hol(\cl{F})$, see \cite[Proposition 5.6]{MM03}.
 The orbits of $\Hol(\cl{F})$ are the leaves of $\cl{F}$, with their usual diffeology (cf.\ the discussion in Remark \ref{rem:6}).